Levrden/BLESync/README.md

 <img src="https://github.com/jpcarrascal/BLESync/blob/master/hero.png?raw=true" />

 BLESync receives BPM values (encoded as MIDI CCs) from a computer via Bluetooth LE.
 This allows to sync delays and other pedals with a tap tempo input.
-As per MIDI specs, BLE MIDI does not transmit MIDI clock, so it is necessary to encode TEMPO as MIDI CC as a combination of a controller number and its value.
+As per MIDI specs, BLE MIDI does not transmit MIDI clock, so it is necessary to encode TEMPO as MIDI CC as a MSB/LSB controller combination.
 The encoding is simple:

-	CCnumber = bpm / 10
+	tempoMSB = bpm / 10
-	CCvalue = bpm % 10
+	tempoLSB = bpm % 10

 Where Both CCnumber and CCvalue are integers.
 Decoding (which happens in the Arduino code) is also very simple:

-    bpm = CCnumber * 10 + CCvalue
+    bpm = tempoMSB * 10 + tempoLSB

+As per MIDI specs recommendation (https://www.midi.org/), uses CC 16 for tempoMSB and CC 48 for tempoLSB.

 Currently tested with Ableton live.
 A companion Max/MSP patch is included to simplify encoding tempo as MIDI CCs.